Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. A permit is not required for self-installed security systems.
 Residents should contact Police and Fire Departments to connect their systems.

 No. A permit is not needed to have a garage sale.
 Garage sale signs should go up no sooner than a day before and taken down right after the sale.

 Yes.
 A burn permit is required to burn leaves.
-The permit is free and is valid for six months.
+The permit is free and is valid for one year.
 Burn permits can be obtained from the Building Department at Village Hall.